ivanbrillo/ivanbrillo.github.io/_projects/1_project.md

     Explainability output for an amyloidosis case.
 Grad-CAM and Attention Rollout highlight the ECG regions driving the classification, validated against clinical expertise.
 </div>

----

-## Status

-The manuscript is currently under review.
-All experiments were conducted in collaboration with a medical team from the Cardiology Hospital of Pisa to ensure clinical relevance and rigorous evaluation of the explainability outputs.